american citizen greatness

 IV.
 Revenue Allocation and Use of Levy Proceeds

-Levy proceeds, collected as taxes, support U.S. citizen workers and the domestic labor market, addressing job displacement and wage suppression caused by foreign labor.
+Levy proceeds, collected as taxes, support U.S. citizen workers and the domestic labor market through ongoing initiatives, addressing job displacement and wage suppression caused by foreign labor.

-• Workforce Development: Fund vocational training, apprenticeships, and certifications in high-demand industries (e.g., tech, healthcare) to equip U.S. Citizen Workers for roles previously held by H-1B workers.
+• Workforce Development: Fund vocational training, apprenticeships, and certifications in high-demand industries (e.g., tech, healthcare) to equip U.S. citizen workers for roles held by foreign labor.

-• Retraining for Displaced Workers: Provide targeted retraining for U.S. Citizen Workers displaced by Foreign Labor, ensuring rapid transition to new opportunities.
+• Retraining for Displaced Workers: Provide continuous retraining for U.S. citizen workers displaced by foreign labor, ensuring rapid transition to new opportunities.

-• Educational Grants: Allocate funds to community colleges and technical schools to enhance programs aligned with labor market needs for U.S. Citizen Workers.
+• Educational Grants: Allocate funds to community colleges and technical schools to sustain programs aligned with labor market needs.

-• Financial Assistance: Provide temporary financial aid to cover expenses during job transitions for U.S. Citizen Workers displaced by Foreign Labor.
+• Financial Assistance: Provide temporary aid to cover expenses during job transitions for displaced U.S. citizen workers.

-• Job Placement Services: Establish partnerships with private-sector employers to place displaced U.S. Citizen Workers in roles aligned with their skills.
+• Job Placement Services: Partner with private-sector employers to place displaced U.S. citizen workers in roles aligned with their skills.

 • Tax Incentives: